Predicting where to park? Israel's got an app for that

-TEL AVIV When it comes to helping drivers, there's no shortage of in-car technology from GPS navigation to collision-warning systems.
+TEL AVIV, Feb 23 When it comes to helping drivers, there's no shortage of in-car technology from GPS navigation to collision-warning systems.
 But now start-ups are tackling a perennial source of frustration -- finding a parking space.

-With the parking industry worth $25 billion (£16.2 billion) a year in the United States and more than twice that in western Europe, it's no surprise that high-tech firms are scrambling to come up with clever ways to make the process quicker and easier.

 In Britain, JustPark provides a mobile app that enables users to rent people's private parking spaces.